mendozacjorge/jQueryWebcam/README.md

 # jQueryWebcam
-A jQuery plugin for taking pictures via webcam
+A jQuery plugin that allows taking pictures with a webcam